jcr6/JCR6_CSharp/Usage.md

 If you are interested in writing nice drivers for JCR6 in C#, don't be a stranger, and try it.
 If you need some extra explanations or documentations about such things, ask me. :)

+If you take a look in the Wiki, you can see a quick overview of all the classes and their respective methods for optimal use of JCR6.